Residency – Program Information

 The core curriculum is designed to provide basic and current knowledge and skills in a broad spectrum of anatomic and clinical pathology disciplines.
 The curriculum consists of required and elective clinical rotations supplemented with didactic lectures and conferences organized with input from the residents.
 All areas of core medical knowledge in anatomic and clinical pathology are covered in the four years of training.
 Resident performance on the pathology certifying examination and annual in service examinations are considered in designing and updating the curriculum.

-The residency training year is divided into thirteen four week rotations or blocks.
+The residency training year is divided into twelve monthly rotations or blocks.
 The pathology residency core experience is composed of 26 blocks of anatomic pathology and 18 blocks of clinical pathology.
 Anatomic and clinical pathology are fully integrated with residents assigned to AP and CP rotations each year of training.
 Our residents complete the majority of core rotations during the first three years in the program.

 The residency program teaching faculty and staff strive to create a positive environment for learning so that there is both adequate opportunity for in-depth experience in all aspects of pathology and at the same time opportunity to consolidate this experience through reading and study.
 There is sufficient flexibility in elective programs to offer residents an opportunity to develop greater clinical expertise in selective areas of pathology, and to actively explore specific research interests.